maxivimax/clock/readme.md

 # Yeeee

-This is not all my code, well, suddenly, who is interested
+This is not all my code, well, suddenly someone will be interested